fswienty/godot-multiplayer-billiards/README.md

 This is a Godot 3.5 multiplayer pool game.
 I created it mostly because I wanted to try out a game with networking.
 Most of the art, excluding fonts and audio, was done by me.

-You can play it here: https://gotm.io/vrojak/pooltogether
+You can play it here: gotm.io does not exist anymore, so it's unavaiable sadly :(

 ## How does the multiplayer part work?

-This project uses the gotm plugin from https://gotm.io/.
+This project uses the gotm plugin.
 It facilitates lobby creation and and setting up peer-to-peer connections to other people without having to go through the hassle of setting up your own signaling server or dealing with NAT hole punching voodoo.

 ## Running it yourself